Sambar deer are a challenging land management issue for conservation, recreation, agricultural productivity and road safety.

 Some see Sambar as a welcome guest while others simply as a pest.
 Whatever your perspective, one thing we can all agree on is that their numbers need to be managed.

-EGCMN, in partnership with DELWP, Gunaikurnai Land and Waters Aboriginal Corporation, Parks Victoria, Landcare and recreational hunting groups, is coordinating the first-ever cross tenure landscape scale deer management trial, centred around Lake Tyers:
+EGCMN, in partnership with DELWP, Gunaikurnai Land and Waters Aboriginal Corporation, Parks Victoria, Landcare and recreational hunting groups, has coordinated the first-ever cross tenure landscape scale deer management trial, centred around Lake Tyers:

 Currently in its third and final year of delivery, the trial is seeking additional private land owners and hunters to participate in the program as well as working with Parks Victoria to see post bushfire deer control works contribute to the project.